Enakta Leiringei

-Enakta Leiringei (English: When You're Near Me) is a 2017 Indian Meitei language film directed by Manoranjan Longjam.
+Enakta Leiringei (English: When You're Near Me) is a 2017 Manipuri film directed by Manoranjan Longjam.
 It stars Kaiku Rajkumar and Soma Laishram in the lead roles.
 Enakta Leiringei got Best Feature Film award at the 11th Manipur State Film Awards 2018.
 It was released at Manipur State Film Development Society (MSFDS), Palace Compound, on 28 October 2017.
 It had its regular theatrical screenings at Usha Cinema, Paona Bazar in July 2018.

 Synopsis

 Khaba and Thoinu met on their journey to Jiribam, and the series of events that followed during the journey changed their lives forever.